syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: xx.x.x.xx in the above code sample refers to the current version of the Essential Studio running in your system.
+   N> xx.x.x.xx in the above code sample refers to the current version of the Essential Studio running in your system.

    The version of Syncfusion dlls according to the .NET framework and MVC version are mentioned as follows.
 For example, 12.1 version is illustrated.